Mario-Florio/social-media-app/README.md

 - General
 - User

-The following will cover "General" settings.
-To learn more about "User" settings see [Changing Account Credentials](#changing-account-credentials) and [Editing Profile: Bio](#bio).
+The following will cover *General* settings.
+To learn more about *User* settings see [Changing Account Credentials](#changing-account-credentials) and [Editing Profile: Bio](#bio).

+#### General

-The general settings allow user to adjust the color theme displayed on the UI.
-This includes the background color, the primary color (I.e. the top bar), and target color (e.g. button & link colors) amongst other components.
+The general settings allow the user to adjust the color theme displayed on the UI.
+This includes the background color, the primary color (I.e. the top bar), and target color (e.g. button & link colors) amongst other components and their attributes.
 The default theme can also be restored easily enough using the "Restore Defaults" button.

 ##### Note: General settings are saved to *local storage*.
 Thus, it follows that if local storage data is cleared for whatever reason (e.g. clearing cookies, refreshing demo version of app, etc) settings will be lost.